cea-hpc/modules/doc/source/module.rst

  specified modules ``mod/1`` and ``mod/1.2`` will match existing  modulefile ``mod/1.2.3``.

- In case multiple modulefiles match specified module version and a single module has to be selected, explicitly set default version is returned if it is part of matching modulefiles.
-Elsewhere implicit default among matching modulefiles is returned if defined (see **MODULES_IMPLICIT_DEFAULT** section)
+ In case multiple modulefiles match the specified module version and a single module has to be selected, the explicitly set default version is returned if it is part of matching modulefiles.
+Otherwise the implicit default among matching modulefiles is returned if defined (see **MODULES_IMPLICIT_DEFAULT** section)

  This environment variable supersedes the value of the configuration option